-The assistant principal or principal may involve the Northfield Police Department, a school resource officer, or other appropriate law enforcement agency when a public law has been violated at school.
-The police may be alerted to theft, vandalism, drug distribution, or assault.
-Any altercation involving injury to a person will also be reported.
+The Director may involve the Northfield Police Department, a school resource officer, or other appropriate law enforcement agency when a public law has been violated at school.
+The police may be alerted to cyberbullying or harassment.
 Prosecution by criminal complaint does not preclude disciplinary action by the school district.
-In addition, the student's parent/guardian may be held liable for damages relating to vandalism or injury as permitted by statute.
+In addition, the student's parent/guardian may be held liable as permitted by statute.